Best Low Carb Keto Lemon Lush Dessert Recipe

 - Remove from heat, sprinkle the Xanthan Gum on top, and whisk it into the lemon mixture.

 - Transfer the mixture to a dish and place it in the fridge to cool before assembling the dessert.

 - While the crust and the lemon layer are chilling, prepare the second layer: In a large mixing bowl, combine the Neufchatel cheese and the powdered sugar substitute.
 Beat with an electric mixer until well combined then add the Lemon extract and sour cream.
 Beat again until well combined, then add the heavy cream and continue mixing until the mixture is smooth and creamy.

 - Next, prepare the whipped cream layer by combining the heavy cream, powdered sugar substitute, and vanilla in a large bowl.
-Beat with an electric mixer on high speed until the mixture has nearly doubled in size and formed soft peaks.
+Beat with an electric mixer at high speed until the mixture has nearly doubled in size and formed soft peaks.
 Sprinkle with the xantham gum and continue beating until the mixture forms stiff peaks.

-- To assemble the dessert, top the cooled crust with the second Neufchatel cheese layer, smoothing into an even flat layer.
+- To assemble the dessert, top the cooled crust with the second Neufchatel cheese layer, smoothing it into an even flat layer.
 Top the Neufchatel layer with the completely cooled lemon layer and smooth.
 Lastly, top with the whipped cream layer.

 - Chill until ready to eat.